What's the Harm? Sharp Bounds on the Fraction Negatively Affected by Treatment: Introduction

 Before making changes to an online platform, product managers regularly conduct experiments (``A/B tests'') to make sure a change does not negatively impact users' experience.
 Similarly, extensive program evaluations, whether experimental or observational, are a corner stone of evidence-based policymaking and help avoid harmful policy changes.
 These tests and evaluations focus on assessing the causal effect of a change on key metrics, whether user engagement or retention on online platforms or outcomes like employment for social programs.
 Average treatment effects, heterogeneous treatment effects, and distributional treatment effects on these outcomes quantify the quality of the intervention in terms of aggregate impacts on the population or on subpopulations.
 This is in its essence a statistical solution to the \emph{fundamental problem of causal inference}: assess aggregate effects since the impact on any one individual can never be observed.
 We can never know whether a user that churned under arm ``B'' would have been retained under arm ``A,'' but we can characterize the distribution of retention under each arm, even segmenting the population by observable features.

 While unknowable, the impact of changes on individuals is clearly of material importance to the decision to implement a change or not.
-This impact can have downstream effects, whether user behavioral, reputational, or operational.
-Moreover, quantifying how negative this impact can be is crucial to understanding fairness with respect to the welfare of the individuals, rather than just focusing on social welfare, the welfare of the decision-making entity, or the welfare of observable groups.
+This individual impact can have downstream effects, whether user-behavioral, reputational, or operational.
+Moreover, quantifying how negative this impact can be is crucial to understanding fairness with respect to the welfare of the individuals, rather than just focusing on social (\ie, average) welfare, the welfare of the decision-making entity, or the welfare of observable groups.
 Specifically, even if the average treatment effect is zero, there can still be a sizable subpopulation that is negatively affected by the change.
-That is, a change with zero average effect cannot earnestly be called harmless.
+That is, a change with zero average effect cannot in earnest be called ``harmless."
 In this paper we consider measuring the fraction that are negatively affected.
 The aim is to be able to flag changes that may individually harm many.
-Unfortunately this fraction cannot be identified from data, even experimental data.
-However, we may still be able to bound it.
+Unfortunately this fraction cannot be identified from data, even experimental data, but we may still be able to bound it.
+For example, if, in an A/B test, half of users click (or buy, or watch, or renew, etc.) whether exposed to the standard experience ``A" or a new one ``B," hypothetically it could be because the change affects no one, because the change positively affects half the user population to go from no-click to click while negatively affecting the other half, or anything in between.
+Such a large bound on the range of possibilities, however, is very crude and uninformative.